+ICO

+Frequency of Verification:

 Prior to delivery of service and annually thereafter.

+Appendix C: Participant Services

+C-1/C-3: Provider Specifications for Service

 Service Type: Statutory Service Service Name: Respite

+Provider Category: Agency Provider Type:

 Home Care Agency

+Provider Qualifications License (specify):

-Adult Foster Care: Act 218 of 1979; Homes for the Aged: MCL 333.21311; If respite is provided by a home care agency nurse, either a Registered Nurse (RN) or a Licensed Practical Nurse (LPN) under the supervision of an RN, the RN or LPN must have a current license in good standing with the State of Michigan under MCL 333.17211.
+Adult Foster Care: Act 218 of 1979; Homes for the Aged: MCL 333.21311; If respite is provided by home care agency nurse, either a Registered Nurse (RN) or a Licensed Practical Nurse (LPN) under the supervision of an RN, the RN or LPN must have a current license in good standing with the State of Michigan under MCL 333.17211.

+Certificate (specify):

+Other Standard (specify):